-Shanghai is an incredible city and a must visit on your China trip.
-But, if you have time to escape the city, make sure you check out these day trips from Shanghai to experience a different side to China.
+Shanghai is an incredible city and a must-visit on your China trip.
+But, if you have time to escape the city, make sure you check out these day trips from Shanghai to experience a different side of China.

 Shanghai Day Trips

 Zhouzhang Water Village

 A simple and well-preserved town with beautiful waterways, dating back more than 900 years.
 Take a Gondola and explore this quaint water village, traveling back in time through carved-brick archways and along authentic courtyards.

 The water town is around an hour and a half from Shanghai and is worth a full day- you can visit the historic architecture and even take a boat ride down the canals.